SQL Database (Health)

 Get Data to execute the query.
 You should see the output below.

-If the database or tables are not appearing in the Explore tab as expected - it is a good idea to refresh your browser and retry.
+If the tables are not appearing in the Query tab as expected - it is a good idea to refresh your browser and retry.

-If the database or tables are still not outputting after refreshing your browser, try our Troubleshooting page.
+If the tables are still not outputting after refreshing your browser, try our Troubleshooting page.